 The potential for harmful interference resulting from unwanted emissions is an issue that affects all services.
 One form of potentially harmful interference that can be of particular concern for spaceborne emitters is spurious emissions.
 Spurious emissions are due to signal harmonics generated by transmitter intermodulation effects.
 They are a particular concern because of the large portions of spectrum that can be affected by such emissions and the fact that transmitter adjustment or modifications are normally impossible after launch of the spacecraft.

 A consequence of using sensitive spacecraft receivers, especially those used for deep-space, is their susceptibility to any type of interference whether it is generated within or outside of the allocated space research bands.
 An emitter in a frequency band adjacent to an allocated space research band may produce interference levels in the space research band that exceed the protection criteria.
-Guardbands and band edge filtering of the transmitted and received signal may be used to limit interference from out-of-band emissions.
+Guardbands and band-edge filtering of the transmitted and received signal may be used to limit interference from out-of-band emissions.
 Typically, however, there are no provisions in the ITU RR providing for guardbands.

 4.2 Protection criteria for the space research service